alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 {: .centered }

 The good news is that strategy makes a significant difference.
 Even a simple top-most strategy is 100 points better than random.
 This also lets us know that the bottom-up strategy sucks.
-Which makes sense: bottom-up strategies introduce chaos, it's hard to make large groups of the same color in chaos, and we want large groups for the bonus points. **For human play, this suggests it's better to take the guaranteed points unless we have a reason not to.**
+Which makes sense: bottom-up strategies introduce chaos, it's hard to make large groups of the same color in chaos, and we want large groups for the bonus points. **For human play, this suggests it's better to remove groups near the top unless we have a reason not to.**

 One last recommended human strategy is to remove blocks in order of color.
-The idea is that the reamining groups will connect more often, giving you more bonus points from removing large groups at once.
+The idea is that if you leave fewer colors on the board, the reamining groups will connect into large groups more often, giving you more bonus points.
 We can try this strategy too, removing groups in color order, tiebreaking with the top-down heuristic that did well earlier.

 ![Baseline distribution scores 2](/public/destruct-o-match/baseline_distributions2.png) {: .centered }